Aghawafaabbass/smartpredict-diabetes-ml/README.md

- 🔬 SmartPredict: Machine Learning for Early Diabetes Prediction
+ 🔬 SmartPredict: A Comparative Exploration of Machine Learning for Early Diabetes Forecasting

 ## 📌 Overview
 Early detection of **diabetes** can save lives by preventing severe complications like heart disease, kidney failure, and nerve damage.